-Enrolled in a 4yr college/university or recent graduate
+Enrolled in a 2 or 4 year college/university

 Status sophomore - graduate student